(No ratings)

 Patients may be asked to drink only liquids in the days before a colonoscopy, or they may be given an enema to remove residual fecal matter.
 Before the exam, patients are given medication to help them relax, and then lay on their side on a table.
 The scope is inserted into the anus and gently moved all the way through the large intestine.
 Air may be pumped into the intestine to improve the view for the physician.
 Any polyps that are found will be removed.
 Then the colonoscope will be withdrawn.
 A colonoscopy is not usually painful, but patients may feel some bloating or have some cramps right afterward.
 If patients have polyps removed, they might experience a small amount of bleeding.
 Any side effects should go away within a few hours.

-Dr. Steven Lobritto, MD graduated from New York Medical College.
-He completed residency at New York-Presbyterian Hospital.
+Dr. Steven J. Lobritto, MD graduated from New York Medical College.
+He completed residency at Weill Cornell Medical College Affiliated Hospitals.
 He is certified by the Pediatric Gastroenterology Pediatric Transplant Hepatology and has a state license in New York.

 Medical School: New York Medical College